Sussex by the Sea: History

 The song was published in 1907, and Captain Waithman performed it in concerts at Ballykinlar Camp in Ireland where the battalion was then stationed.
 The song never became the regimental march: this was always "The Royal Sussex".
 It was, however, the first march used by the Royal Air Force, as their Officers Training School No. 1 was in a hotel in St Leonards-on-Sea.
 During the re-colonisation/liberation of Singapore at the end of World War II in 1945, the Royal Marine band of the heavy cruiser HMS Sussex played "Sussex by the Sea" as the ship entered harbour.

 Enthusiasm for "Sussex by the Sea" goes far beyond Sussex.
 King Hussein of Jordan would insist the tune be played whenever he visited the military academy at Sandhurst.
 The march continues to be played at band concerts all over the world and, despite the Royal Sussex Regiment's amalgamation into the Queen's Regiment and later the Princess of Wales's Royal Regiment, it is still played on ceremonial occasions.

-"Sussex By The Sea" is the regimental march of the 25th Battalion, Royal Queensland Regiment, Australia.
+"Sussex By The Sea" is the regimental march of the 25th Battalion, Royal Queensland Regiment, and the 16th Battalion, Royal Western Australia Regiment, Australia.